viliRocha/Comparing_Interpreter-s_speed/README.md

-It is important to remember that all of those tests have been carried out in the same Acer Aspire A315-41 laptop with Ubuntu 22.04.4 LTS.
+It is important to remember that all of those tests have been carried out in the same ASUSTeK COMPUTER INC. Vivobook_ASUSLaptop X1605ZA_X1605ZA with Debian 12.7.